Why Lawyers Still Fax (And How to Do It Without the Machine)

 - Cover pages with sender details.
 Courts and insurance companies expect a cover page with the attorney's name, firm, phone number, and a brief description of the enclosed documents.

-- Delivery confirmation you can cite.
+- Transmission status you can preserve.
 A status page or email with the timestamp, recipient number, and page count.
-This is your proof of service.
+It is a transmission record, not proof of service or human review.

 - No subscription trap.
 Solo practitioners and small firms don't fax every day.
-Paying $18/month for a service you use three times is a bad deal.
-Pay-per-fax or a free tier makes more sense.
+Compare any recurring plan with pay-per-fax or free usage at your actual volume.

 - Speed.
 When you're filing a motion before a 5 PM deadline, a 15-minute delivery queue is not acceptable.
-Under two minutes is the standard.
+Transmission time varies, so the service should expose a clear current status.

 - Works from a phone.
 Attorneys work from courthouses, client meetings, and airport lounges.
 The service needs to work from a mobile browser without installing an app.